 Firstly, and most importantly, stay informed on the latest news, in particular on transmission rates in South Africa, your province and your area.
 Identify and use reliable information sources - there is a lot of fake news and misinformation doing the rounds.
-The following are reliable sources of information and contacts:
+The following are useful contacts: